How to Do a Crab Boil

-It’s been a tradition of ours to let the kids pick what they want us to cook for their birthday dinner.
+It’s been a tradition of our family to let the kids pick what they want us to cook for their birthday dinner.
 Tonight’s choice – Crab Boil!

 This is probably one of the funnest group party meals you can make.
 It requires dumping the ingredients one at a time into a huge pot.
 You carefully time the addition of each new ingredient, while the broth gets more and more flavorful with each new item.